ChrisPenner/focus/README.md

 - [ ] Handle errors from shell commands better
 - [ ] Allow capturing the escape code of a shell command for use in conditionals.
 - [ ] Add `==` and `!=` for use in conditionals, maybe allow sectioning?
+- [ ] Add `||` and `&&` for use in conditionals, also, figure out their semantics.
+      - Current plan is that `&&` will emit a single 'true' values iff all of its arguments are true, `||` will emit a single 'true' value if any of its arguments are true.
+Otherwise, they will emit nothing?
 - [ ] Fix annoying ansi codes coming from diagnose even on no-color mode.
 - [ ] Allow accessing env vars with a `%env.BLAH` or something? (though you can already do this with `"${BLAH}"`)
 - [ ] Make 'at' work with records, including typechecking
+- [x] ~replace alignment splitting, and 'all at once' options with language features.~
 - [x] ~How do I send one input to multiple selectors then combine the results?~
 - [x] ~Support reading command from a file with -f~
 - [x] ~Add case/select statements~